 Dear Home Ec 101,

 I immediately stripped the mattress and washed the sheets and comforter several times, and the smell is gone from those items.
-I soaked up as much of the urine as I could with paper towels and sponges, and then headed to PetSmart to buy some Nature’s Miracle cleaner.
-I followed the directions and completely soaked the spots where the urine was, and then three days later repeated the process with a different Nature’s Miracle product (one targeted specifically for urine).
+I soaked up as much of the urine as I could with paper towels and sponges, and then headed to PetSmart to buy some Nature’s Miracle Cleaner.
+I followed the directions and completely soaked the spots where the urine was, and then three days later repeated the process with a different Nature’s Miracle product (Just for Cats Urine Destroyer).

 But here’s my new problem: It’s been a week, and while my husband swears he can’t smell the urine anymore, I still get whiffs of something–whether it’s urine or just the cleaner, I’m not sure.
 But it smells funky, and I don’t know what to do!
 I was hoping HE101 might be able to suggest something else I could do to make my mattress smell fresh again.
 It’s a pillow-top mattress so I can’t flip it, and we just don’t have the money right now to go out and buy a whole new one yet.